Valley-peak modulation in phase space: a law-invariant VPM and its theta-function structure: Read noise estimation in phase space

-Because $\mu$ is not estimated and removed, the phase histogram is shifted by an unknown constant offset; however, $\mathrm{VPM}_\varphi$ is invariant to such a shift since it depends only on relative modulation between phases separated by $\pi$.
-Estimating $\mathrm{VPM}_\varphi$ from the peak and valley bin heights of the phase histogram and substituting into \eqref{eq:VPM_inv} yielded $\hat\sigma=0.2027\, e\text{-}$, in close agreement with the simulated value $\sigma=0.2\,e\text{-}$.
+The phase transformation \eqref{eq:phase_xform_exact} is not, strictly speaking, a statistic, as $\mathcal M_X^{-1}$ depends on the unknown parameters $\mu$ and $g$.
+In the empirical transformation \eqref{eq:phase_xform_empirical}, the $\mu$ dependence is inconsequential: it shifts the phase histogram by a constant, to which $\operatorname{VPM}_\varphi$ is invariant; thus, estimation of $\mu$ is not included.
+The $g$ dependence, by contrast, enters the empirical transformation $\hat\varphi_n$ through the factor $2\pi\hat g$, so bias in $\hat g$ propagates to $\widehat{\operatorname{VPM}}_\varphi$ and in turn to $\hat\sigma$.
+Nonetheless, estimating $\operatorname{VPM}_\varphi$ from the peak and valley bin heights of the phase histogram (without optimization of bin width), inverting via \eqref{eq:VPM_inv}, and then subtracting the known dithering contribution yielded $\hat\sigma = 0.2009\,e\text{-}$, in close agreement with the theoretical value of $\sigma$.
 Figure~\ref{fig:experimental_results} shows the simulated PCH (top) and phase histogram (bottom) with the theoretical densities overlaid.